Colchicine tablets or capsules

 What is this medicine?

-COLCHICINE (KOL chi seen) is for joint pain and swelling due to attacks of acute gouty arthritis.
-The medicine is also used to treat familial Mediterranean fever.
+COLCHICINE (KOL chi seen) is used to prevent or treat attacks of acute gout or gouty arthritis.
+This medicine is also used to treat familial Mediterranean fever.

 How should I use this medicine?